prasannjeet/note-nirvana/README.md

     5. Run the command `mvn clean install` to build the backend.
 It will build the application and create a docker image.
     6. Navigate to `backend/target`, then run the command `docker-compose up` to start the backend server.

+# Note Nirvana Application Architecture

+The Note Nirvana application is a note-taking app that provides basic CRUDL (Create, Read, Update, Delete, List) functionalities, such as adding, editing, deleting, and retrieving notes.
+The architecture of the application is designed and deployed in a Kubernetes cluster, ensuring scalability and high availability.
+The following sections describe the components and their relationships in detail, referring to the annotations in the architecture diagram.

+## Kubernetes Cluster

+The entire application is deployed within a Kubernetes cluster, which ensures optimal resource allocation, scaling, and management of the app's components.
+The Kubernetes cluster consists of the following components: Traefik (1), Ingress (2), notenirvana-front (3), notenirvana-service (4), MySQL Database (5), Keycloak (6), and their respective dependencies.

+### 1. Traefik

+Traefik is a modern HTTP reverse proxy and load balancer used to handle ingress routes in the Kubernetes cluster.
+It's responsible for routing external requests to the appropriate services within the cluster, managing SSL certificates, and solving the ACME challenge from Let's Encrypt.

+### 2. Ingress

+Ingress is a Kubernetes component that manages external access to the services within the cluster.
+In this architecture, Traefik is configured to work with Ingress for handling incoming traffic and routing it to the appropriate internal services.
+These services include the frontend at `https://notenirvana.ooguy.com`, the backend at `https://nirvana.ooguy.com`, and Keycloak at `https://keycloak.ooguy.com`.

+### 3. notenirvana-front

+The frontend of the Note Nirvana application (3) is built using the Next.js framework (8) and is deployed as a separate pod within the Kubernetes cluster.
+The frontend communicates with the backend (notenirvana-service) for all its operations, including CRUDL functionalities for notes.
+The frontend also interacts with Keycloak for authentication and authorization purposes.

+### 4. notenirvana-service

+The backend of the application (4) is called notenirvana-service and is built using the Spring Boot framework (9).
+It is deployed as a separate pod within the Kubernetes cluster.
+The notenirvana-service handles all the business logic for the application, including note management and user authentication.
+It communicates with the MySQL database (5) for storing and retrieving notes and with Keycloak (6) for user authentication and authorization.

+### 5. MySQL Database

+The MySQL database (5) is used for storing notes for each user.
+It is deployed as a separate pod within the Kubernetes cluster and is connected to the notenirvana-service (4).
+The MySQL database pod is hosted internally with a cluster IP and cannot be accessed from outside the cluster.
+A PersistentVolumeClaim (PVC) (7) is used to store the data in the MySQL database, ensuring data persistence even if the pod is restarted.

+### 6. Keycloak

+Keycloak (6) is an open-source identity and access management solution that handles user authentication and authorization.
+In this architecture, Keycloak is deployed as a separate pod within the Kubernetes cluster.
+Both the frontend (notenirvana-front) and the backend (notenirvana-service) communicate with Keycloak for authentication and authorization purposes.
+Keycloak ensures that only authenticated users can access their notes and perform CRUDL operations.

+## Dockerization and Deployment

+All the four services (frontend, backend, MySQL database, and Keycloak) are first dockerized, and the resulting Docker images are deployed in the Kubernetes cluster.
+This approach ensures that each component can be easily updated, scaled, and managed independently.

+# Conclusion

+The Note Nirvana application architecture consists of a Kubernetes cluster hosting multiple components, including the frontend, backend, MySQL database, and Keycloak.
+Traefik and Ingress handle incoming traffic, while the frontend and backend services provide the core functionality of the application.
+The architecture is designed for high availability, scalability, and efficient resource management.

+---
 ### Assignment - 1 : Develop a Web Application
 #### Part 1: Design your web application
 - Explain the purpose of the application